-- Use the VM's Settings dialog in the Oracle VM VirtualBox graphical user interface.
-In the Networking category of the settings dialog, select Internal Networking from the dropdown list of networking modes.
+- Use the VM's Settings dialog in the VirtualBox Manager.
+In the Network category of the settings dialog, select Internal Network from the drop-down list of networking modes.
 Select the name of an existing internal network from the drop-down list below, or enter a new name into the Name field. - Use the command line, for example:

-'''

 VBoxManage modifyvm "VM name" --nic<x> intnet

-'''